The Family (American crime organization): History

-The Afro-Lineal Organized Crime Report: The Family (North)
+The Family was headed by Wayne (Akbar) Pray for nearly 20 years until 1989, when he was sentenced to life in federal prison without the opportunity for parole.
+Pray was convicted for being the "principal administrator" of a substantial cocaine importing and distribution organization.
+At its height, Pray's group had about 300 members and associates.

-For several years, NJ's State Commission of Investigation (SCI or Commission) had developed intelligence on Afro-lineal mobs.
+For several years, New Jersey's State Commission of Investigation (SCI or Commission) had developed intelligence on Afro-lineal mobs.
 These efforts culminated in a public hearing on November 29, 1990.
 The Afro-Lineal Organized Crime Report summarizes the public hearing.
-Within the report concerning Pray's The Family organization, it reads as follows:

-New Jersey has a significant presence of African-American organized crime.
-A Newark-based cocaine and marijuana trafficking organization, called The Family, operates in several areas of the country.
-It was headed by Wayne (Akbar) Pray for nearly 20 years until his incarceration in federal prison in 1989 for life, without the opportunity for parole.
-Pray was convicted for being the "principal administrator" of a substantial cocaine importing and distribution organization.
-At its height, Pray's group had about 300 members and associates.
 Newark Police Director Claude M. Coleman testified at the SCI public hearing as to the difficulties encountered in investigating Pray:

 For some years ...
 [Pray] was considered to be one of the so-called untouchables, because he never came close to the [narcotics].
 He was leading the life of wealth and influence, [but] I think everyone knew that he was involved in drug dealing ....
 Nonetheless, he had not been ... brought to justice, so to speak.

 Director Coleman related how Pray built up The Family through "fear, intimidation and violence," directed primarily against rivals for the drug trade.
 Although the group has continued after Pray's incarceration, Director Coleman described it as "fragmented" with several of Pray's former lieutenants "now dealing on their own as freelancers" and some having been incarcerated.